Hidden character stone: Six-character version

 The six-character version suggests the characters on the stone said "Communist Party of China perish" (中国共产党亡).
-There has been criticism that the sixth and last character "perish" (亡) has been purposely neglected to turn a "Perish communist stone" (亡共石) into a "savior stone".
-This is not a version accepted in the PRC, hence when mainland media reports it, it has to hide the perish character.
 Often when pictures are shown with the stone having six characters, the description still refers to it by the five-character version.
-In Chinese text the character "perish" (亡) is often used in association with the collapse of a state, e.g. "Chu perish" (楚亡), "Wei perish" (魏亡).

 Traditional and Simplified Chinese

 The characters on the stone are a mix of Traditional Chinese characters and Simplified Chinese characters.
 The first and third character (中, 共) are identical in both versions.
 The second character "country" (國) and fourth character "produce" (產) is in the traditional form.
 The fifth character, "party" (党) is in the simplified form.
 The sixth character "perish" (亡) has no difference.
 Some have analyzed all the odd characters as Simplified, while the even characters are Traditional.